 What’s good to know about Bohol?

-Located in the Visayas region, Bohol is a name for the island itself and a 75 minor surrounding islands.
-The island of distinctive cultural heritage and lush nature makes a popular tourist destination, with the Chocolate Hills and the Philippine tarsier being the ultimate tourist attractions.
+Located in the Visayas region, Bohol is a name for the island itself and for 75 minor surrounding islands.
+An island of distinctive cultural heritage and lush nature, this is a popular tourist destination, with the Chocolate Hills and the Philippine tarsier being the ultimate tourist attractions.

-One Day on Bohol Island Itinerary:
+One Day on Bohol Island Itinerary

 Rent a scooter/motorbike right upon your arrival

-Visit the Tarsier sanctuary
+Visit a tarsier sanctuary

 Taste the local street food – Lechon Manok

-Visit the Chocolate Mountains at the sunset time
+Visit the Chocolate Hills at sunset

 Have a night walk on the Panglao beach